ibm-cloud-docs/speech-to-text-data/acoustic-create.md

 {: codeblock}

 The new custom model is owned by the instance of the service whose credentials are used to create it.
 For more information, see [Ownership of custom models](/docs/services/speech-to-text-data?topic=speech-to-text-data-customization#customOwner).

+You can create a maximum of 1024 custom acoustic models per owning credentials.
+The service returns an error if you attempt to create more than 1024 models.
+You do not lose any models, but you cannot create any more until your model count is below the limit.

 ## Add audio to the custom acoustic model
 {: #addAudio}